-"[s]uch compensation shall amount to the genuine value of the investment expropriated immediately before the expropriation or before the impending expropriation became public knowledge, whichever is earlier, shall include interest at a normal commercial rate until the date of payment, shall be made without delay, be effectively realizable and freely transferable."
+"such compensation shall amount to the genuine value of the investment expropriated immediately before the expropriation or before the impending expropriation became public knowledge, whichever is earlier, shall include interest at a normal commercial rate until the date of payment, shall be made without delay, be effectively realizable and freely transferable."

-A Government nationalising at less than genuine value could therefore find its action open to challenge if there were a relevant BIT.
+A Government nationalising at less than genuine value could therefore find its action open to challenge if the affected investor were covered by a relevant BIT.